Compute

 2. Click the name of the target CCE cluster to go to the cluster console.

-3. In the navigation pane on the left, choose Add-ons.
+3. In the navigation pane, choose Add-ons.

 4. Select the CCE Cloud Bursting Engine for CCI add-on and click Install.